Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 Anyone creating a gopher interface to suckless.org will get a bonus.

+***Requirements:*** Just some shell scripting and a way to setup a gopher daemon is required.
+Everyone can do this.

 ### A sane backend for surf

 There is dillo, netsurf and abaco which implement HTML.
 The problem is